sionabraham-senvo/sioncodes/blog/_posts/fast-postgresql-tests.md

 > **Tip**
 >
-> This blog uses code from the tutorial.
+> This article uses code excerpts from my Repository Pattern tutorial, available [here](https://github.com/sionabraham-senvo/sioncodes/tree/main/examples/repository_pattern) on GitHub.

 ##  Commitment is Thieving Time From You!

 SQLAlchemy's session management can be a bit tricky to wrap your head around, and is very often the source of performance issues.

-When you call `commit()`, SQLAlchemy flushes all pending changes to the database, this means that it will execute all the SQL statements that have been queued up in the session. and write them to the storage device your database is using.
+When you call `commit()`, SQLAlchemy flushes all pending changes to the database, meaning that it will execute all the SQL statements that have been queued up in the session, and write them to the storage device your database is using.
 So the answer is simple: use a faster storage device!

 Not quite, but close.

-We normally want to `commit()` at the end of a transaction block, for example when we are exiting an endpoint, or when our script is finished.
-This means we bundle all the changes we made in the session into a single transaction, so that any errors that occur during the transaction will cause the entire transaction to be rolled back.
-This keeps our database free from data that is only partially written.
+We normally want to `commit()` at the end of a transaction block, for example when we are exiting an endpoint, or when a script is finished.
+This means we bundle all the changes made in the session into a single transaction, so that any errors that occur during the transaction will cause the entire transaction to be rolled back.
+This keeps our database free from data corruption, by preventing only partial writes.

 ###  Flush Before Commit

 When you call `flush()`, SQLAlchemy sends all pending changes to the memory of your database, but does not commit them.
 This means that the changes are not yet written to the storage device, and can be rolled back if an error occurs.

+We can very simply replace `commit()` with `flush()` in our code, as seen in the following example:

 ```python
 from sqlalchemy.orm import Session